Oriana Fallaci dies at 76

 Fallaci, a former Resistance fighter and war correspondent who was hardly seen in public, had lived in New York for years.

-During her journalistic career she became known for uncompromising interviews with such world leaders as former U.S. Secretary of State Henry Kissinger
+During her journalistic career she became known for uncompromising interviews with such world leaders as former U.S. Secretary of State Henry Kissinger and the late Palestinian leader Yasser Arafat.

 Her work - both interviews and books - was translated around the world.